 How should we work out the size of roof lantern we need?

 The most important thing with a roof lantern when fitted is that there is a nice even margin all the way round the internal ceiling aperture when plastered.
 With this in mind we always work on the dimensions for the lantern to be taken from the finished internal width and length of the aperture that is formed in the ceiling.
 It is not really a problem how much the lantern overhangs the upstand on the outside, but it is important that it lines up correctly with the inside.
 The internal edge of the lantern is finished with an ovolo detail and overhangs by 22mm.

 What type of external finishes are available?

-The standard roof lantern comes with white (RAL 9010) powder coated aluminum capping, or brown (RAL 8040) in the event you are having an oak lantern.
+The standard timber roof lantern comes with white (RAL 9010) powder coated aluminum capping, or brown (RAL 8040) in the event you are having an Oak lantern.
 The ridge section is an extruded aluminum profile with half round casting at each end.
 We can also supply finials to be fitted to each end of the ridge in the form of a 80mm or 125mm diameter ball or decorative spike.
 In the event you are looking for a lantern in a conservation area or for a listed property we can supply a lead ridge which can be dressed down over the glass and capping after installation.
 We would recommend the use of a patination oil to ensure the lead doesn’t stain the glass over time.

 How does the roof lantern get delivered?